aplazame/woocommerce/README.txt

 WC tested up to: 2.3

-== Introduction ==
+== Description ==

+= Introduction =

-Aplazame is a consumer credit company, offers a payment system that can be used by online buyers to receive funding for their purchases.
+[Aplazame](https://aplazame.com) is a consumer credit company, offers a payment system that can be used by online buyers to receive funding for their purchases.

 The module allows the customer to defer the payment of his online purchases in ecommerces offering Aplazame as a payment method.
 Aplazame's mission is to increase sales of any online store eliminating any friction in the process.

 Ease of implementation is the main objective we had in mind when developing Aplazame.

 = l10n =